sidney-eliot/3d-artists-handbook/content/uv-unwrapping.md

 >|256px|2px - 1px
 >|128px |1px - 0.5px

-Baking software often adds a margins of it's own, when one lays out the UV's with a nice margin this extra margin should be disabled.
+Baking software often adds a margin of its own, when one lays out the UV's with a nice margin this extra margin should be disabled.

 [Edge Padding (Polycount wiki)](http://wiki.polycount.com/wiki/Edge_padding)

 ## Mirroring UVs
 Before UV unwrapping one has 2 choices, applying the mirror and UV unwrapping or UV unwrapping and applying the mirror at export.

-Applying the mirror at export has the advantage that there's twice as much texture space because the UV's from the left and right are staked on top of each other, thus allowing to use smaller/ less textures or to just have a better resolution.
-However this has it's issues, generated textures for example don't look natural because everything perfectly mirrors to the other side
+Applying the mirror at export has the advantage that there's twice as much texture space because the UV's from the left and right are staked on top of each other, thus allowing to use smaller/ fewer textures or to just have a better resolution.
+However, this has its issues, generated textures for example don't look natural because everything perfectly mirrors to the other side

 Applying the mirror before is often needed for specific designs and makes textures look more natural around the midline.
-For example if one wants some words to be on the back of a jacket the UV's of left and right can not be stacked, because both sides should have different text.
+For example, if one wants some words to be on the back of a jacket the UV's of left and right can not be stacked, because both sides should have different text.
 So the mirror has to be applied before UV unwrapping.

 Best practice is to mix it up, object that connect at the middle and mirror form left to right should not have stacked UV's, however objects that are farther away from the middle can have stacked UV's.
 Another option is to split and object into two parts.
 And give the center a unique UV but stack the split object at the sides, this however comes with a hole another set of problems and should only be used if UV space optimization is key

 ### Helpful Stuff for Mirroring UVs
 - A good workflow is to apply mirrors for all objects and then to stack UV's with tools that search for same UV's and stack them
 - Don't place seams for both sides.
-Either place them before mirroring or symmetrize topology so both sides have the same seam (Hard ops Alt+ X)
+Either place them before mirroring or symmetrize topology, so both sides have the same seam (Hard ops Alt+ X)

 [Video about mirrored UV's](https://www.youtube.com/watch?v=Rmv1Cxb3kb0)

 ## Scaling UVs
-Scaling UV's on separate meshes that go on the same texture map is fine, however scaling UV islands that touch each other on the same mesh will when texturing result in allot of issues with most of the procedural materials.
+Scaling UV's on separate meshes that go on the same texture map is fine, however scaling UV islands that touch each other on the same mesh will when texturing result in a lot of issues with most of the procedural materials.

-When scaling make sure to always evenly scale along all axis
+When scaling, make sure to always evenly scale along all axes

 ## Things to be Aware of
 - Not having objects transform scale set to 1 for all object on the same UV map, will result in size differences between UV islands when unwrapping